knpuniversity/symfony4/knpu/ep1-stellar/javascript-api.md

 being liked.
 We could also use an `{id}` wildcard once we have a database.

 Add the corresponding `$slug` argument.
-But since we *don't* have a database yet, I'll add a TODO: `actually heart/unheart the article!`:
+But since we *don't* have a database yet, I'll add a TODO: "actually heart/unheart the article!":

 [[[ code('24472bf8ea') ]]]